kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   zoneRepository

 -Y &lt;text&gt;
-Set the applicability for the whole object using the user-defined applicability values, using text as the new display text.
+Update the applicability for the whole object using the user-defined applicability values, and using &lt;text&gt; as the new display text.

 -y
-Set the applicability for the whole data object using the user-defined applicability values, with no display text.
+Update the applicability for the whole object using the user-defined applicability values.

 --version
 Show version information.